dotnet/EntityFramework.Docs/docs/internals/writing-a-provider.rst

 The ``UseX()`` extension method creates a provider-specific implementation of ``IDbContextOptionsExtension`` which is added to the collection of extensions stored within ``DbContextOptions``.
-This is done by calling a hidden API call to ``IDbContextOptionsBuilderInfrastructure.AddOrUpdateExtension``.
+This is done by a call to the a hidden API ``IDbContextOptionsBuilderInfrastructure.AddOrUpdateExtension``.

 .. literalinclude:: sample/EntityFrameworkCore.ProviderStarter/Extensions/MyProviderDbContextOptionsExtensions.cs